asrcpq/eyhv/README.md

 ## Key features

-* High speed and high fault tolerance of player performance, which is evaluated by final global difficulty at death.
+* High speed and high fault tolerance of player performance which is evaluated by maximum global difficulty.

-* Minimalist design: No bombs, drop items etc.
+* Minimalist design: No bombs, drop items, player life etc.

 * Randomly generated and reproducible(by seed number) stages.
 Game replay is automatically saved.